Educational Board Games for 10 years Old

 Three critical skills that board games can help improve include:

-Strategic thinking
+Strategic thinking and decision-making

 One of the most frequently cited benefits of board games is that they develop strategic thinking and decision-making.
 Strategic games require thinking several steps ahead, choosing from multiple possible decisions, and additionally, the outcome of our decisions can be known within a foreseeable timeframe.

-Social Skills
+Social skills

 Although solo board games have become quite popular nowadays, fundamentally, this is a social activity.
 Obviously, there are differences among games, but simply sitting down together at the table develops social skills.
 If we choose games with a lot of interaction - in any form - then we can maximize the developmental impact.

-Mathematical Skills
+Mathematical competencies

 Perhaps this doesn't need much explanation.
 In this age group, more complex board games can be played, where not only counting points but also managing resources, calculating probabilities, analyzing scenarios, and comparing them are all entertaining and invisibly enhance mathematical competencies.